 We understand how important it is to partner with the right social media influencer.
 Not only are fake influencers useless in terms of increasing your following and promoting your brand, but they can also cause more harm than good.
 Since they perpetuate a general image of your business to your potential customers, they can make people think your business is just as shady.

 While you can use the tools that we have quoted to check if the influencers that you have in mind are genuine or not, there are other ways.
-One way is to sign up for Afluencer, a platform that introduces serious businesses with some of the top social media influencers around.
+One way is to sign up for Afluencer, a platform that introduces serious businesses to some of the top social media influencers around.